 Problem 2: Being less active in winter

 SOLUTION: Rethink how you work on your wellbeing.
-Because there's less light, more rain, and colder weather in winter, being active to boost your wellbeing may require a bit more thought.
+Because there's less light, more rain, and colder weather, staying active in winter may require a bit more thought and preparation.
 Try the following:

 - Get over the psychological barrier in order to get physical.
 Often the biggest barrier is psychological, so make it a non-negotiable that you will be more active.

 - Move your exercise indoors if possible (e.g. Perhaps join a gym for the winter months or use the stairs at work) so that the weather becomes a non-issue.

 - Choose wellbeing activities that are not just physical in nature.
 Focus on building positive emotions (do something nice for yourself), get into a state of flow (engagement) where you’re really engrossed in an indoor hobby or activity (for more on engagement check out our post on PERMA: The Ingredients for Resilience and Wellbeing), or nurturing positive relationships.

 - And, of course, the PERFECT way to boost your wellbeing in winter is with our 14-day Wellbeing Challenge!
 The wellbeing tips in our challenge don’t rely on a perfect sunny day or a spare hour or two… They’re simply 15-minute activities delivered to your inbox each day, and are mostly based indoors, so get cracking and sign up here (just below), or you can learn more about the challenge here.